AlamoEngine-Tools/eaw.modinfo/README.md

 ### The `"version"` Tag [OPTIONAL]

 The mod's version according to the extended semantic versioning: [Semantic Versioning](https://semver.org/) that also supports a fourth digits for build increments, etc. and suffixes (e.g. `"-rc1"`).

-### The `"modid"` Tag [OPTIONAL]

-A unique and normalised ID for the mod.
-This does not have to correlate to the Steam Workshop ID.

 ### The `"steamdata"` Tag [OPTIONAL]